 |Hispanic or Latino||824|

-Americans aren’t the only ones with an interest in Allied Health.
+Students from other countries are interested in Allied Health, too.
 About 0.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 - South Korea

 - United Kingdom